-Tom Lamp is the co-founder.
+Tom Lamp is the President/Co-Founder.
 Without his help in the beginning the Pet Pantry would have never gotten as far as it has.

 Tom and Rene currently have 3 rescued dogs, several rescued cats, and 3 rescued birds.

-Dana Ray is the Executive Director and has been such a huge help contacting places and people to help us get donations.
+Dana Ray -Executive Director- She has been such a huge help contacting places and people to help us get donations.
 She also helps get food divided up and distributed as well as doing check in on distribution day.

 Dana has been working with rescues and transporters since 2004.
-She currently has 3 dogs, 2 are rescues and one is a foster.
+She currently has 3 dogs, a forever foster. a regular foster and 1 of her own.
 Dana has helped organize fund raisers to help save the Asian Moon Bear as well as helping out other rescues.
 She met Rene and Tom when she lost her income in 2010 and didn't know where to turn.
-"When it comes to my dogs I will do everything in my power to make sure they stay with me and are properly fed and vetted."
-People Care Pet Pantry came to my rescue.
+"When it comes to my dogs I will do everything in my power to make sure they stay with me and are properly fed and vetted.
+People Care Pet Pantry came to my rescue."
 Dana became a volunteer with People Care Pet Pantry just a few months after the first time they helped her.
 After several years of volunteering she became the Executive Director.
 "I continue to help them, help others, as they continue to help me."

-Betsy Lambright has been a long time acquantance of PCPP through her last job.
-Being pleasant and couteous to every one and always willing to help bridge the gap between OOAK, AlterPet and PCPP to get spay/neuter in place when people could not afford it.
+Betsy Lambright -Community Outreach Coordinator - has been a long time acquaintance of PCPP through her last job.
+Being pleasant and courteous to everyone and always willing to help bridge the gap between OOAK, AlterPet and PCPP to get spay/neuter in place when people could not afford it.

 Betsy started working in rescue in 2009 at a low cost spay and neuter clinic -- it was a place where she could help people help their pets.
 "Working in rescue I witnessed people struggling just to feed their pets, and struggling to provide the proper veterinary care their pets needed.
 People Pet Care Pantry’s name kept coming up when people would speak to me about how an organization was able to provide true generosity; and it would inspire me to keep helping, keep rescuing, and keep going with every story I heard".When I accepted a new position with the company I currently work for, I realized that I now had time to devote to PCPP!
 I knew that I would be able to assist in their mission of providing aid for others.
 I truly look forward to fundraising, collecting donations, assisting with events, and just helping People Care Pet Pantry in any way that I can.

-Jane Young has been a volunteer with PCPP for a couple years now.
+Jane Younghas been a volunteer with PCPP for a several years now.
 Like so many of us, she came to People Care Pet Pantry looking for help to feed her pets.
 She continued on as a volunteer helping with the distributions and fund raisers.